ronf/asyncssh/docs/api.rst

   | arcfour128
   | arcfour

-Chacha20-poly1305 support is only available when the libnacl package and libsodium library are installed.
+Chacha20-Poly1305 support is available when either OpenSSL 1.1.1b or later or the libnacl package and libsodium library are installed.

 .. index:: MAC algorithms
 .. _MACAlgs: